SaipulImdn/PHP-Network/README.md

 About
 =====
-The Tremani Neural Network allows you to build, train and employ neural networks in PHP.
+The Syaiful Neural Network allows you to build, train and employ neural networks in PHP.
 It is easy to use and set up, and does not rely on external software to be installed on your webserver.
 The software is open source under the BSD license, which means you can use and modify it freely.

 About neural networks
 ---------------------